prediction-inference-causality/prediction-inference-causality.github.io/README.md

 # Compiling Homeworks and Lectures
 There is a script, renderhw.sh, in the shared-code directory.
 If you call it on a .qmd file in the `homework` directory, it will render both an assignment version and a solution version to HTML.

+# Acknowledgements

+- Our lecture theme is based on the Grant McDermott's [clean theme](https://github.com/grantmcdermott/quarto-revealjs-clean).
+- Our drawing-on-slides feature is based on [TLDraw](https://github.com/tldraw).
+In particular, it's a fork of [TLDReveal](https://github.com/arthurrump/tldreveal).